licaschiou/licaschiou.github.com/_posts/2015-05-28-taipei-mrt-passenger-visualization.md

 The main dataset is an array of objects which represent MRT stations.
 1. First, extract the list of stations and create station object for each item in the list.
-2. Then fill in the basic information such as line, id, etc, by matching the station name.
+2. Then assign the basic information such as line, id, etc, to the station name.
 3. The passenger count data will be an object like this.
-So we can use the date as the key to get the count.

 {% highlight javascript %}
 passengerCount = {